kudobuilder/kudo.dev/content/docs/comparison/high-level-controllers.md

 # KUDO vs High Level Frameworks
 High Level Frameworks are the area of tools that sit between simple configuration and fully fledged custom controllers.
-These Tools usually hide the complexities of the Kubernetes internals and allow more control than simple Kubernetes operations.
-As they do not expose all details, the don't allow as much possibilities as full custom controllers.
+These tools usually hide the complexities of the Kubernetes internals and allow more control than simple Kubernetes operations.
+As they do not expose all details, they don't allow as much possibilities as full custom controllers.

 ## Metacontroller